ThirdVector3/YObject/README.md

 - Almost the same approach to game creation as in Unity
 - Group objects "see" global objects but global objects doesn't "see" group objects
 - All gameobjects must have different names
+- Gameobjects can't be parents of other gameobjects

 ## 🛠️ Quick Start